Lucas-Erkana/Blog_App/README.md

 - [📝 License](#license)

-# 📖 My-Blog_App <a name="about-project"></a>
+# 📖 Blog_App <a name="about-project"></a>

 > The Blog app is a classic example of a blog website.
-It's a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liks to posts of their intrest.
+It's a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and links to posts of their interest.

 ## 🛠 Built With <a name="built-with"></a>